ChrisCummins/pip-db/Documentation/log/log.md

 ### Friday 18th

 Downloaded and tested Balsamiq (trial addition).
-It’s absolutely perfect for my needs, should but User license when trial expires.
-Should add a ‘plan’ directory to github repo for storing mockups.
+It's absolutely perfect for my needs, should but User license when trial expires.
+Should add a ‘plan' directory to github repo for storing mockups.

 #### TODO